Maria Stepanova's Holy Winter 20/21, reviews & features

 Her prize-winning meta-memoir In Memory of Memory (Fitzcarraldo Editions) was published in February 2021, followed by her first full English-language collection War of the Beasts and the Animals, a Poetry Book Society Translation Choice, in March 2021.
 Both books were translated by Sasha Dugdale, and were both shortlisted for the Warwick Prize for Women in Translation 2021.
 In Memory of Memory was shortlisted for the 2021 International Booker Prize and longlisted for the Baillie Gifford Prize for Non-Fiction 2021.
 A third book by Stepanova, The Voice Over: Poems and Essays, edited by Irina Shevelenko, was published by Columbia University Press in the US in its Russian Library series in 2021.

 Sasha Dugdale’s translation of Stepanova’s book-length poem Holy Winter 20/21 was published by Bloodaxe in the United Kingdom and Ireland in March 2024.
-It was published in the United States by New Directions on 13 August 2024 under the title Holy Winter.
+It was published in the United States by New Directions on 13 August 2024.
 Scroll down for review coverage of the US edition.
+The American edition was longlisted for the Barrios Book in Translation Prize (2024 NBCC Awards).

 TANK Magazine, Summer 2024